 It was evening when we arrived in Old Town Istanbul.
 We were weary from traveling, but also hungry so we decided to go for a walk and find some dinner.

 We came across Palatium Restaurant Istanbul, which was about two blocks from our hotel.
-We were drawn to it due to the large glass viewing windows and the sign on the door that said “hassle free zone”.
-There was an extremely pleasant ambience inside of the restaurant.
-It had many small tables with burlap lounging chairs (the Turkish version of a Bean Bag chair) which looked questionable, but were actually some of the most comfortable chairs I’d ever sat in.
+We were drawn to it due to the large glass viewing windows and the sign on the door that said “hassle-free zone”.
+There was an extremely pleasant ambiance inside of the restaurant.
+It had many small tables with burlap lounging chairs (the Turkish version of a Bean Bag chair) which looked questionable but were actually some of the most comfortable chairs I’d ever sat in.
 The ceiling was adorned with a large variety of Turkish lights made from gourds which were wonderful to look at during the meal.
 The room was large, but they managed to make it cozy.

 We ordered some pretty good Turkish food, I had kebobs while Kris had the Turkish Pizza.
 Jamie ordered the hummus appetizer and caramel ice cream for dessert.
 In my opinion, Greek hummus is better, but it was still pretty good and the bread they served with it was fantastic.
 The ice cream was the best part of the meal.
 In the US, if you order caramel ice cream, you will generally get vanilla ice cream with a caramel swirl.
 But here, the ice cream was completely infused with caramel, the way chocolate ice cream is made.
 The prices were quite reasonable, meals were between 20 and 30 Turkish Lira, which is about 6 to 10 US dollars.
 We relaxed there for a while and enjoyed the comfortable setting.
 It was a nice respite after a long day of traveling.